KTRBS/tgconnect/README.md

 - **`database/Player/plr.db`**: Stores game-related player data.

 ## 📝 Setup
-1. Clone the repository.
+1. Place this file inside server.
 2. Install required dependencies using `pip install pyTelegramBotAPI`.
 3. Replace the `YOUR_BOT_TOKEN` in the script with your Telegram Bot Token.
-4. Set up the SQLite databases for user and player data.
-5. Run the bot using `python bot.py`.
+4. Run the bot using `python bot.py`.